edinkahvedzic/edinkahvedzic/README.md

 I'm 26 years old web & mobile developer from Visoko, Bosnia and Herzegovina.

-:briefcase: I’m currently working as a Frontend Developer at Indevitus d.o.o
+:briefcase: I’m currently working as a Frontend Developer at Visiot

 :computer: Visit my website at: https://edinkahvedzic.com